cryptolavar-hub/Q2O/docs/md_docs/README_AGENTS.md

 ## License

-This project is part of QuickOdoo.
+This project is part of Q2O (Quick to Objective).